STWoodbury/TeamAwesome/README.md

 <b>Conclusions:</b>

 When examining landfalls, it was observed that the landfall vs. non landfall propotions remained stable over time.
-On average 40-50% of storms made landfall year over year, illustrating that the change in global temperatures over time has minimal effect on the ratio of storms making landfall on any given season.
+On average 44% of storms made landfall year over year, with a standard deviation of 15.7% year over year with a standard error of 2.87%.

 The FEMA disaster declarations data was found to have an annual mean of 13.28 per year, median of 10 per year and a standard deviation of 12.65.
 There was one outlier year in 2005 *(this can be accounted for by this year's unusual number of storms as outlied in previous sections)*.
 Of the 31 years documented in the data, 8 of the 11 above average years (72.7%) can be found in the last 15 years of the data, indicating an increase in the overall annual disaster declarations over time.